timothyLeeXQ/Prediction-and-Inference-with-F1-Data/reports/documents/Predictive.md

 #### Model Hyperparameters
 Many modelling algorithms have user-defined parameters that can be set.
 Iterating over these may yield a model with settings that provide better performance.
 While trying both Random Forest and Gradient Boost algorithms, we also experiment with their hyperparameters hoping to optimise model performance further.

+* Random Forest Hyperparameter tuning
+  - Number of trees in ensemble - 1000
+  - Number of features per tree - All, or square root of total number of features
+  - Tree depth - 1 to 10
+* Gradient Boost Hyperparameter tuning
+  - Loss function - deviance
+  - Learning rate - 0.3, 0.5, 0.7, 0.9
+  - Number of trees in ensemble - 1000
+  - Number of features per tree - All, or square root of total number of features
+  - Tree depth - 1 to 10

 #### Resampling Strategy